kb-dk/access-digital-objects/cop-backend.md

 is based on the former, the latter is tranlated to ```json``` and is then used in the client side rendering of maps [DSFL](http://www.kb.dk/danmarksetfraluften/) (DFSL)

-The rss and mods formats are equivalent in as much as the mods records are embedded in the rss.
+Note that mods records are embedded in the rss.

 ## Open Search

 Clients communicates with the server with Amazon A9.com [Open search](http://www.opensearch.org/Home) protocol.

-All formats supported include a Open search header for (used for resultset navigation) at the very beginning of each result set:
+All formats supported include a Open search header (used for resultset navigation) at the very beginning of each result set:

 ```